davidecavaliere/serverless-api-decorators/README.md

      })
      public error(event) {
        debug('throwing an error');
-       throw new Error('something weird just happened');
+       // throwing an error will reject the lambda cb throw new Error('something weird just happened');
      }
    }

    export { UserService };
 ```